An EZ Guide to Mail Filters

 Lists of known spammers are kept by a number of different services.
 The lists are built from ISP’s, email providers and even you when you report an email as spam.
 Most mail filters or devices continually check email against these lists to keep spam at a minimum.
 Most spammers have ways to disguise their headers to make their mail look legitimate, so a secondary check against known spammers filters more spam out of the system.

-The opposite of a blacklist, a whitelist is the list that is always allowed to be delivered.
+The opposite of a block list, an allow list is the list that is always allowed to be delivered.

 Content Filtering

 Most good mail filters can ‘read’ each message for telltale clues for spam.
-Emails that have .exe attachments, links to blacklisted websites, or certain keywords will almost always be flagged as spam.
+Emails that have .exe attachments, links to block listed websites, or certain keywords will almost always be flagged as spam and routed to the junk folder in Outlook.
 Unfortunately, it can also cause false positive results if the filter is looking for word patterns and one happens to fit.

 With the system that we use, it also has machine learning.
 No, Skynet isn’t reading your mail – yet.
 It does however use statistical analysis to score the mail that is coming into the system.
-You as a user can mark a message as spam and the system then can churn through all messages flagged as spam, adjust the scoring and the spam filter ‘learns’.
-The downside to users marking messages as spam, is that you have to be sure the message is actually spam and not an unwanted message.
-If you are marking legitimate messages as spam, and not unsubscribing from the sender, you run the risk of poisoning the filter for all users.
+You as a user can mark a message as spam or junk, by right clicking on it.
+The system then can churn through all messages flagged as spam or junk.
+The system will adjust the scoring and the filter ‘learns’.